Imaging Informatics Certificate Program

 at a glance

-$6,800 total (domestic students).
-Please see below for international tuition.
+Tuition: Please see below for domestic and international tuition.

 Changing technologies are fuelling a growing demand for qualified Imaging Informatics health care professionals.
 An Imaging Informatics health care professional can have a variety of responsibilities which include designing networks, managing databases, acquiring and integrating technologies, managing administrative service contracts, training users, maintaining quality assurance programs, trouble shooting, coordination and many more.

-The program incorporates four online theoretical courses and a four week full-time practicum.
-You can study on your own time, in the comfort of your home or office, and complete the online didactic portion in only twelve months.
+The program incorporates four online theoretical courses and you may study on your own time, in the comfort of your home or office to complete the online didactic portion in twelve months.

 Medical Imaging Departments and Independent Health Facilities are migrating to filmless operations using integrated systems of electronic components and diagnostic modalities.
 Imaging Informatics is also known as Picture Archiving and Communication Systems (PACS) and Electronic Image Management (EIM).
 Imaging Informatics serve as secure databases for medical images, improving the efficiency of imaging departments by allowing medical information to be stored, recalled, displayed, manipulated and printed digitally.
 These systems improve both the quality of services and the effectiveness of health care professionals.
 The use of Imaging Informatics is becoming more widespread as the profession evolves and the needs of these sophisticated systems become more specialized.The implementation of Imaging Informatics has led to many improvements for patient care, including shorter hospital stays, decreased waiting times and faster diagnoses.
 Imaging Informatics increases the efficiency of imaging departments and the health care enterprise by simplifying workflow, enhancing productivity and making information accessible to multiple users simultaneously